-A data-driven marketer can achieve a myriad of goals, including delivering superior customer experience and executing social media or digital content marketing campaigns that boost sales and growth.
+Data-driven marketing strategy allows you to achieve a myriad of goals, including delivering superior customer experience and executing digital marketing campaigns that boost sales and business growth.

 Today, the key to successful marketing is customer data.
 Without big data, you are operating blindly, hoping to meet customer expectations.

-If you want to be an effective marketer, you should be able to analyze, understand, and use data to improve marketing decisions and results.
+If you want to be an effective marketer, you should be able to use data as a foundation of all your strategies and campaigns.

 Let’s see how.